 Such consistent growth in the sustainable credit space has brought welcome developments—one of which being new opportunities to generate competitive returns and construct more diversified portfolios across a broadening range of fixed income sectors.
 Drawing on our fixed income team’s longstanding investment grade and high yield expertise, we can build income-oriented portfolios that not only replicate the broader fixed income universe but avoid certain pitfalls and idiosyncrasies of green and impact bond indexes.

 One such example would be our approach to combining labeled green bonds with other high-impact bonds.
-In contrast to traditional green bond indexes which typically have very long durations and heavy sector concentrations, Impax’s approach is to combine green and high-impact bonds, such as those from corporate issuers as well as asset backed securities (ABS), to create more diversified portfolios that can offer better fundamental risk characteristics.
+In contrast to traditional green bond indexes which typically have very long durations and heavy sector concentrations, Impax’s approach is to combine green and high-impact bonds, such as those from corporate issuers as well as asset backed securities (ABS), to create what we believe are more diversified portfolios that can offer better fundamental risk characteristics.

 Importantly, Impax’s definition of impact bonds includes more than just green bonds.
 We instead assess the impact potential of all fixed income securities considered for investment as this is of utmost importance and is not exclusive to green bonds.
 Only if the use of proceeds is aligned with one or more of the impact focus areas listed below can a bond be considered an ‘impact bond’.